 Ranked voting will decide a pivotal congressional race.
 How does that work?

-AUGUSTA, Maine (AP) — In a pivotal congressional race in Maine, the state’s ranked choice voting system is being used this week to determine the winner, but that won’t be the end of it.
+AUGUSTA, Maine (AP) — In a pivotal congressional race in Maine, the state’s ranked choice voting system is being used to determine the winner, but that won’t be the end of it.
 The currently trailing candidate has requested a full recount that won’t begin until after more than 12,000 votes have been reallocated to determine a majority.

 Election workers will try to complete both tasks quickly enough to ensure the results are certified and sent to the governor by Maine’s Nov.
 25 deadline, though state law grants an exception for recounts.